jeremiafourie/HydraulicHealth-Monitoring/README.md

 ## 📚 Project Overview

 Use sensor readings from a hydraulic test rig to predict health indices (0–100) for four components (pump, valve, cooler, accumulator).
-Compare simple regressors (Random Forest) with sequence models (LSTM) and build a mini dashboard for early‑warning alerts.
+Compare simple regressors (Random Forest) and build a mini dashboard for early‑warning alerts.

 ## Problem Statement